 Here, the court found that the trial court acted appropriately by giving the jury the instruction it did.
 The court explained that the instruction telling the jurors that the defendant cannot be held liable for injuries occurring as a result of the son’s failure to obtain medical treatment was essentially exactly what the defense was seeking.
 The court held that there is no error in choosing one appropriate instruction over another.
 As a result, the jury’s verdict was affirmed.

 Have You Been Injured in a Maryland Truck Accident?

 If you or a loved one has recently been injured in a Maryland truck accident, you may be entitled to monetary compensation.
-The dedicated Maryland injury attorneys at the law firm of Lebowitz & Mzhen, LLC have extensive experience representing victims and their families in truck accident cases.
+The dedicated Maryland injury attorneys at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience representing victims and their families in truck accident cases.
 We handle cases across Maryland, Virginia, and Washington, D.C., and we offer free consultations to accident victims and their families to discuss how we may be able to help.
 Call 410-654-3600 to schedule a free consultation today.

 More Blog Posts: